-Only one public IP address and one private IP address is supported.
+Only one public IP address and one private IP address are supported.
 You choose the frontend IP when you create the application gateway.

 For a public IP address, you can create a new public IP address or use an existing public IP in the same location as the application gateway.
-For more information, see static vs. dynamic public IP address.
+For more information, see Static versus dynamic public IP address.

 For a private IP address, you can specify a private IP address from the subnet where the application gateway is created.
 For Application Gateway v2 SKU deployments, a static IP address must be defined when you add a private IP address to the gateway.
-For Application Gateway v1 sku deployments, if you don't specify an IP address, an available IP address is automatically selected from the subnet.
+For Application Gateway v1 SKU deployments, if you don't specify an IP address, an available IP address is automatically selected from the subnet.
 The IP address type that you select (static or dynamic) can't be changed later.
 For more information, see Create an application gateway with an internal load balancer.

 A frontend IP address is associated to a listener, which checks for incoming requests on the frontend IP.

-You can create private and public listeners with the same port number (Preview feature).
-However, be aware of any Network Security Group (NSG) associated with the application gateway subnet.
-Depending on your NSG's configuration, you may need an allow-inbound rule with Destination IP addresses as your application gateway's Public and Private frontend IPs.
-When using the same port, your application gateway changes the "Destination" of the inbound flow to the frontend IPs of your gateway.
+You can create private and public listeners with the same port number.
+However, be aware of any network security group (NSG) associated with the Application Gateway subnet.
+Depending on your NSG's configuration, you might need an allow-inbound rule with Destination IP addresses as your application gateway's public and private frontend IPs.
+When you use the same port, your application gateway changes the Destination of the inbound flow to the frontend IPs of your gateway.

 - Source: According to your requirement